• Skip to main content

 NordVPN isn't the only one in this competition that includes specialized server types in their network.
 Proton VPN offers:

-NordVPN has CyberSec and Threat Protection to kill ads, malware, and more.
-Proton VPN counters with NetShield, which does much the same as CyberSec.
+NordVPN has Threat Protection and Threat Protection Lite to kill ads, malware, and more.
+Proton VPN counters with NetShield, which does much the same as Threat Protection Lite.

 While both services have a lot of quality features, NordVPN just has a bit more to offer than Proton VPN.